In the Media

 The Tyee

-Patrick Condon, a professor at the school of architecture and landscape architecture in UBC’s faculty of applied science, wrote an article on how to make co-op housing “pencil out” and cover its land and construction costs while still collecting affordable monthly rents.
+Patrick Condon, a professor at the school of architecture and landscape architecture in UBC's faculty of applied science, wrote an opinion piece on the effect of the new Broadway subway on commercial services and affordable housing.

 -